 How to Apply for Financial Aid

 If you wish to apply for need-based aid, our office requires you to complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.

 The FAFSA uses both your and your parent’s information to calculate your eligibility for federal student financial aid such as grants, loans, and work-study.
-To complete the FAFSA, you and your parent(s) will need your tax returns from the prior tax year (example: 2013 Federal tax return for the 2014-15 FAFSA).
-We recommend that you use the Data Retrieval Tool (DRT) in the FAFSA to upload your tax information directly from the IRS.
-The DRT will be available in mid to late February 2014.
+For the 2017-2018 FAFSA, the Department of Education has instituted the use of “prior prior year”.
+When completing the 2017-2018 FAFSA, you and your parent(s) will need your federal tax returns from the prior prior tax year (example: 2015 Federal tax return for the 2017-2018 FAFSA).

 Warren Wilson College’s school code is 002979.

-Please remember that after January 1st, there will be two FAFSA years available.
+Please remember that after October 1st, there will be two FAFSA years available.
 Make sure to apply using the correct FAFSA year!

-File the 2015-2016 FAFSA for the academic year that runs from August 2015 to May 2016.
+File the 2016-2017 FAFSA for the academic year that runs from August 2016 to May 2017.

-File the 2014-2015 FAFSA for the academic year that runs from August 2014 to May 2015.
+File the 2017-2018 FAFSA for the academic year that runs from August 2017 to May 2018.